microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

-The objective of challenge is to forecast the daily transactions using time series [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) modelling.
-It includes processing the transactions data from Adventure Works database, analyzing it, creating and registering an ARIMA model, and finally deploying the model to an ACI instance.
+The objective of challenge is to forecast the daily transactions using time series [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) modeling.
+It includes processing the transactions data from AdventureWorks database, analyzing it, creating and registering an ARIMA model, and finally deploying the model to an ACI instance.
 This entire lifecycle is done using Azure ML Python SDK.